-Regular admission to the MSRS degree program includes the following requirements:
+Regular admission to the MSAH degree program includes the following requirements:

-- Bachelor's degree from a regionally accredited college or university with a minimum cumulative grade point average of 2.5 or 2.75 in the last 60 hours of undergraduate study; - Hold credentials in one of the medical imaging primary pathway disciplines such as Radiography, Nuclear Medicine Technology, Radiation Therapy, Magnetic Resonance Imaging, or Sonography; and - Successfully complete an undergraduate statistics or research course. - Two letters of recommendation for graduate studies - Official transcripts from ALL colleges/universities attended - Immunization records or waiver.
+- Bachelor's degree from a regionally accredited college or university with a minimum cumulative grade point average of 2.5 or 2.75 in the last 60 hours of undergraduate study. - Hold credentials in one of the Allied Health disciplines such as: dental hygienists, dieticians, occupational therapy assistants, physical therapy assistants, respiratory therapists, medical lab technologists, emergency medical personnel, exercise science professionals, health information technologists, medical imaging technologists such as Radiography, Nuclear Medicine Technology, Radiation Therapy, Magnetic Resonance Imaging, or Sonography. - Successfully complete an undergraduate statistics or research course. - Two letters of recommendation for graduate studies - Official transcripts from ALL colleges/universities attended - Immunization records or waiver